a-flyleaf/toyshelf/disaster-crew/levi.md

 summary: |-
   [Vexus](vexus)' bestest best buddy pal bestie in the whole wide world, which makes Vexus a very lucky guy.

-  (Side note: Uses both he/him and she/her pronouns.
+  (side note: Uses both he/him and she/her pronouns.
 It alternates in the notes below.)

 info: |-
   - Horrifically underappreciated, in her own opinion; doesn't bother with most people.
 Often mistaken for a shy, quiet nerd; the masses, she's convinced, misunderstand her motive.